 - A free directory to Barcelona hotels - each key in the book shows whether the hotel has wheelchair access.

 Tourist Information in Plaça de Catalunya is located at the bottom of a long set of stairs.
 There is a stair lift allowing accessibility for wheelchair and scooter users.
 However, if you have a larger model of scooter it may be worth telephoning ahead to check that it will fit on the lift.

 08002 Barcelona, España.

 How to get to Tourist Information Office in Plaça de Catalunya

 Metro: Catalunya (Green Line, L3) and (Red Line, L1)

 Hop on hop off sightseeing tourist bus stop

 Nearest stop for Tourist Information Office in Plaça de Catalunya is "Plaça de Catalunya" with the Barcelona City Tour "hop on hop off" sightseeing bus

 Plaça Catalunya: 24, 41, 42, 55, 67, 68, H16, Aerobús

-Barcelona is a city that is slowly becoming more and more accessible for the disabled and limited mobility traveller.
+Barcelona is a city that is slowly becoming more and more accessible for the traveller with a disability and limited mobility.
 Hopefully the information on offer will follow suit and will soon be as accessible as the city itself.